 2) Medicare Advantage With Part B Reimbursement

-A new wrinkle to some Medicare Advantage plans (like the ones mentioned above) are those that offer Part B reimbursements.
+A new wrinkle to some Medicare Advantage plans (like the ones mentioned above) are those that offer Part B give back provision.
 We know government run Medicare is not free.

 Most people are entitled to Part A at no cost, but almost everyone pays Part B premiums to the government each month.

-However, when you enroll in certain Medicare Advantage plans (even those with $0 premiums), the insurance company will pay a portion of your monthly Part B premiums.
-The amount reimbursed varies, but it can be nearly $100 a month.
+However, when you enroll in certain Medicare Advantage plans (even those with $0 premiums), the insurance company will pay a portion (or all) of your monthly Part B premiums.
+The amount reimbursed varies, but it can be up to the full $148.50, however.
 This offers a tremendous savings to consumers.